start portlet menu bar

 Get the snow blower ready.
 Make sure it’s in proper working condition before the first storm hits.
 You’ll want to get a tune-up and ensure you have enough gas and motor oil ready.

 Move outdoor items inside.
-Before the snow and ice starts falling, it’s a good idea to bring outdoor items inside to a shed or garage to make sure they stay in good shape.
+Before the snow and ice start falling, it’s a good idea to bring outdoor items inside to a shed or garage to make sure they stay in good shape.
 This includes any outdoor furniture, portable firepits, outdoor play equipment, and garden hoses (be sure to drain them first).

-Last reviewed and updated September 2022 by Freedom Mortgage Corporation.
+Last reviewed and updated September 2023 by Freedom Mortgage Corporation.

 What is a home warranty?